hvalayer/fem_laplace_2D/README.md

-# Python implementation of Finite Element Method to solve Laplace equation
+# Implementation of Finite Element Method to solve Laplace equation

 This generic code is presented with the following example: